nclarius/Plasma-window-decorations/README.md

 The theme comes in five versions:

-- Active Accent Frame: Without titlebar for light and dark color schemes
+- Frame: Without titlebar for any colors
-- Active Accent Light: With titlebar for light color schemes with strong accent colors
+- Dawn: With titlebar for dark accent and light background colors
-- Active Accent Dark: With titlebar for dark color schemes with strong accent colors
+- Light: With titlebar for light accent and light background colors
-- Active Accent Dawn: With titlebar for light color schemes with pale accent colors
+- Dusk: With titlebar for light accent and dark background colors
-- Active Accent Dusk: With titlebar for dark color schemes with pale accent colors
+- Dark: With titlebar for dark accent and dark background colors

 ![screenshot](.img/screenshot.png)